 The Facts Inside Our Reporter’s Notebook

-Canada has ended its against nonessential foreign travel for citizens, due to the success of COVID-19 vaccination in the country, according to the chief medical officer.
+Canada has ended its advisory against nonessential foreign travel for citizens, due to the success of COVID-19 vaccination in the country, according to the chief medical officer.

 Ontario is looking to lift all restrictions by March 2022.

 The travel advisory was issued in March 2020, at the beginning of the COVID-19 lockdowns, Reuters reported.

 "The beginnings of the transition away from the more blanket approach really recognizes vaccines are very effective at preventing severe outcome," Chief Medical Officer Theresa Tam said in a briefing, according to the news outlet.